 One of the biggest landmarks in the city, the State Central Library, with its striking brick red walls and its collection of over 3 lakh books, is worth checking out.

-At 102, The State Central Library Is Still An Iconic Spot For City Bibliophiles
+Over A Century Old, The State Central Library Is Still An Iconic Spot For City Bibliophiles

 Looking for a quiet spot with easy access to information, to hit the books?
 Well, this is it!
 Free from distraction and stress, the State Central Library is where you can bury your head deep in those books and prepare for whichever competitive exam it is you have to ace.
 These walls have seen the hopes and hard work of many an IAS and KAS aspirant.
 And like we mentioned, the place is stocked up on plenty of academic books, research material and rare periodicals that you can get your hands on and read through.

 And any time you want to take a study break, Cubbon Park is right outside.
 Pack yourself a picnic and have a perfectly productive day with books, culture and greenery in the heart of the city.
 Open from 8.30am to 7.30pm, we highly recommend paying it a visit during the weekend.